dr-russo/nsd-iss_biofind/readme.md

 # Code and Analysis

-## New Diagnostic and Staging Framework Applied to Advanced PD in the BioFIND Cohort
+## New Diagnostic and Staging Framework Applied to Established PD in the BioFIND Cohort

 Applies Neuronal $\alpha$-Synuclein Disease Integrated Staging System (NSD-ISS) to the BioFIND cohort with relatively advanced Parkinson's disease.